okta/samples-ios/custom-sign-in/README.md

 client = AuthenticationClient(oktaDomain: URL(string: "{yourOktaDomain}")!, delegate: self, mfaHandler: self)
 ```

-No you can build and run the application.
+Now you can build and run the application.

 If you see a home page that prompts you to login, then things are working!
 Clicking the **Log in** button will prompt you to enter you credential.
 App will guide you through Okta Authentication flow.
 If it is configured on your Developer Org, you will be prompted to perfrom  Multi Factor Authentication.